padawan-php/padawan.sublime/README.md

 # Running

+To get smart autocompletion all you need to do is the following easy steps:
+1. Install padawan.sublime plugin
-Open your php composer project and then run `Padawan: Generate Index` command.
+2. Open your php composer project
-After it start padawan.php server with `Padawan: Start Server` command and enjoy smart php completion.
+3. Run the `Padawan: Generate Index` from the command palette
+4. Run the `Padawan: Start Server` from the command palette after index generation has stopped
+5. Enjoy smart completion